Study for a semester in Oxford, England!

 Please note: A $35 returned check fee will be charged on all checks returned by the bank for insufficient funds.

-A minimum of 10 participants must take the flight for it to be offered.
+A minimum of 10 participants is required for the group airfare package to be offered.

 AIFS Refund Policy